numpy/numpy/doc/neps/nep-0048-spending-project-funds.rst

 $1,000/month, and it started steadily growing after that to about $3,000/month (as of Feb 2021).

-Finally there have been other incidental project income, for example some book royalties from Packt Publishing, GSoC mentoring fees from Google, and merchandise sales revenue through the NumFOCUS web shop.
+Finally, there has been other incidental project income, for example, some book royalties from Packt Publishing, GSoC mentoring fees from Google, and merchandise sales revenue through the NumFOCUS web shop.
 All of these were small (two or three figure) amounts.